-Like most, you need to balance: rewarding top performers, targeting the right motivators, harmonizing cash and non-cash incentives, and staying aligned with your corporate philosophies.
+Like most, you need to balance: rewarding top performers, targeting the right motivators, harmonizing cash and non-cash incentives, and staying aligned with your corporate philosophy.
 All the while, fitting these factors into your overarching financial budgets.

 BUT, have you considered if your program is leveraging the human dynamics that are at work in your culture?
 Are your programs targeting the right behaviors and tapping into the right human motivational drives?
 These human factors are the keystone to acceptance, performance, and ultimately success.
 Remove that keystone, or design it improperly, and the pillars come crashing down.

 Image: Designing with human factors v.s Designing without human factors.

 Let’s look at a quick case study to see how human dynamics impact your programs.
 We recently partnered with BehaviorAlchemy to complete a total rewards audit for a large international pharmaceutical sales organization.
 It is important to note that when we complete a rewards audit, we don’t just look at the program itself, we look at the human elements that it impacts.
 It’s not just about the numbers, although we do analyze those, it’s also about the behaviors.
 We often turn to the 4-Drive Model of Employee Motivation as the when working in ths realm.
 This model was orignally conceived by Paul Lawrence and Nitin Nohria in thier book Driven – a must read for anyone working in the business world.